allthingslinux/tux/docs/content/developer/concepts/core/logging.md

 logger.error("Database connection failed", error=str(e))
 ```

 The logger is configured automatically when Tux starts.
+The primary configuration happens in the CLI script (`scripts/tux/start.py`) before any other code runs, ensuring the `--debug` flag and environment variables are respected.

+As a defensive fallback, logging is also configured in `TuxApp.start()` (`src/tux/core/app.py`) before Sentry initialization.
 You don't need to set it up yourself.

 ## Log Levels